 As an undergraduate at Illinois, I explored the physiology and evolution of ion channels with Claudio Grosman and Eric Jakobsson and obtained my bachelor's degrees in Electrical Engineering and Molecular and Cellular Biology.

-In my spare time, you might find me accumulating stamps in my passport, exploring the natural landscapes of California, or pulling apart electronics.
+In my spare time, you might find me trialing a new espresso, hiking the natural landscapes of California, or pulling apart electronics.